MA Mandatory Licensee-Consumer Relationship Disclosure

 The purpose of this form is to disclose the agent’s relationship with you or any other party to the transaction (buyer or seller).
 The form also includes explanations of the different types of agency relationships.

 The Commonwealth of Massachusetts real estate laws effective July 1, 2005 provide stronger consumer protection and set higher standards for integrity from all real estate professionals when representing home buyers and sellers.

 If you do not receive the Agency Disclosure form at the very first time you communicate with and/or meet a Realtor® or real estate agent – by phone, email, virtually, or in person at your home or an office or a property – consider choosing another Agent who follows the consumer protections provided by the Commonwealth of Massachusetts – for your protection.

-*Before you share information with an agent about your need, motivation, time line or financial concerns, be sure you understand whether or not that agent is working only in your best interests.
-This information may affect your bargaining position when negotiating a deal.”
+Before you share information with any Agent about your need, motivation, time line, and/or financial concerns … be sure you understand whether or not that agent is working only in your best interests.
+This information may affect your bargaining position when negotiating a deal.

 Agent Fiduciary Responsibilities

 The following fiduciary responsibilities are to be provided from the Agent who is representing you:

 Agent is prohibited from advancing any interests adverse to the client’s interest or conducting the client’s business to benefit a customer, a sub-agent, the agent, or any other interests to the detriment of the client.

 Agent is required to act subject to client’s continuous control by not exceeding the scope of authority conferred by the principal, and by obeying and following all lawful instructions.